img

 What will the Innovation Grant program fund?

-3. A program/event designed to bring the entire Jewish community together.
+3. Designed to bring the entire Jewish community together.

 Who is eligible?